Pay it forward by inspiring younger students!

 - Practice Plans and MATHCOUNTS Minis so you can easily plan team meetings

-MATHCOUNTS is preparing for in-person events at all levels of competition for the 2021-2022 season.
+MATHCOUNTS is preparing for an online Chapter Competition and in-person State & National Competitions in 2022.
 At the same time, we will closely monitor the impact of COVID-19 on school districts and volunteers.
 Here are this year’s important competition dates:

 - Mar.
 1-31: State Competitions

 - May 8-9: 2022 Raytheon Technologies MATHCOUNTS National Competition takes place in Washington, DC